Skip to main content

 Douglas County, MinnesotaEutrophic

 Smith Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 Smith Lake reaches 30 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 666 acres, Smith Lake fits the Minnesota median for monitored lakes, with 6.1 miles of shoreline.
 Within the 51 graded lakes of Douglas County, Smith Lake sits at rank 45, near the bottom of the county list.